barkasn/scAlleleCount/README.md

 ```

 ### Using getFastCellAlleleCount()
-getFastCellAlleleCount() is a convinience wrapper around scAlleleCount.py.
+getFastCellAlleleCount() is a wrapper around scAlleleCount.py.
 Provided with a barcodes character vector and a dataframe of SNPs, it will generate the intermediate files in a temporary directory, run scAlelleCount.py, read back the output and return it.

-Example
+Example Usage
 ```{r}
 bamFile <- "mybam.chr10.bam"
 snps <- read.table('chr10snps.txt',stringsAsFactors=F)